 How to find your way around the shelves

-The Dewey Decimal Classification is a versatile system that adapts to the needs of different types of libraries and allows users to autonomously find their way around the shelves.(Find out more about Dewey Decimal Classification).
+The Dewey Decimal Classification is a versatile system that adapts to the needs of different types of libraries, enabling users to navigate the shelves independently.

-• a numeric part which is the Dewey Decimal Class notation;
+• a numeric part, which is the Dewey Decimal Classification notation;

-• an alphabetic part consisting of the first 3 letters of the author's last name or, in the presence of the editors, the first 3 letters of the title.
+• an alphabetical part consisting of the first 3 letters of the author’s last name or, if there are editors, the first 3 letters of the title.

 Immagine